Chaotic Hedging with Iterated Integrals and Neural Networks: Numerical examples

+In this section, we numerically solve the $L^p$-hedging problem described in Section~\ref{SecLpHedging}+\ref{SecLpHedgingRN}.
+To this end, we assume that $X$ is a continuous semimartingale satisfying Assumption~\ref{AssExpInt}.
+Then, for a given financial derivative $G \in L^p(\Omega,\mathcal{F}_T,\mathbb{P})$, we follow Algorithm~\ref{Alg} to learn the trading strategy from Theorem~\ref{ThmLpHedgingRN}.

-In the following numerical experiments\footnote{ All numerical experiments have been implemented in \texttt{Python} on an average laptop (Lenovo ThinkPad X13 Gen2a with Processor AMD Ryzen 7 PRO 5850U and Radeon Graphics, 1901 Mhz, 8 Cores, 16 Logical Processors).
-The code can be found under the following link: \url{https://github.com/psc25/ChaoticHedging}}, we use random neural networks to reduce the training time, which allows us to learn the hedging strategy of a financial derivative within few minutes (see Figure~\ref{FigBM}(c), Figure~\ref{FigLV}(c), and Figure~\ref{FigAM}(c)).
-Unless otherwise specified, we generate $M = 10^5$ sample paths of $X$ discretized over an equidistant time grid $(t_k)_{k = 0,...,K}$, with $K = 500$, which are split up into $80\%$/$20\%$ for training and testing.
-In addition, we choose $p = 2$ and $N = 0,...,6$ as different orders, where the random neural networks are of size $m_n = 50$ with the sigmoid activation function $\rho(x) = \frac{1}{1+\exp(-x)}$.
+\algorithmstyle{plain} \LinesNotNumbered In the following numerical experiments\footnote{ All numerical experiments have been implemented in \texttt{Python} on an average laptop (Lenovo ThinkPad X13 Gen2a with Processor AMD Ryzen 7 PRO 5850U and Radeon Graphics, 1901 Mhz, 8 Cores, 16 Logical Processors).
+The code can be found under the following link: \url{https://github.com/psc25/ChaoticHedging}}, we use random neural networks to learn the approximating $L^p$-optimal strategy of a financial derivative within a few seconds.
+To this end, we generate $L = 10^5$ sample paths of the semimartingale $X$, discretized over an equidistant time grid $(t_k)_{k = 0,...,K}$ of $K = 500$ time points, which are split up into $80\%$/$20\%$ for training and testing.
+Then, for each order of the chaos expansion $n = 0,...,N$, we initialize random neurons of size $m_n = 50$ with non-polynomial activation function $\rho(s) = \tanh(s)$.